-Local production satisfies more than 90% of the local demand in volume terms, but a declining proportion in value (under 65%).
+Considering the scale and duration of the economic sanctions against it, Iran has been remarkably self-sufficient in terms of pharmaceutical supply, with local production satisfying more than 90% of the local demand in volume terms - albeit with a declining proportion in value (under 65%).
 Moreover, around 50% of all raw ingredients for pharmaceutical production by local companies are imported.
 In 2008, some 31.3mn units of pharmaceuticals were sold in Iran, in contrast to under 7mn consumed two decades earlier.
 However, by international standards, its pharmaceutical manufacturing business is still a small player, with its sales reaching USD79mn in the year ending March 2008, according to the Tehran Stock Exchange (TSE).